jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 ## Weighted Heavy-Hitters {#weighted-heavy-hitters}

-TODO Add an overview of the goal and how Mastic is used to achieve it.
+The primary use case for Mastic is a variant of the heavy-hitters problem, in which the prefix counts are replaced with a notion of weight that is specific to some application.
+For example, when measuring the performance of an ad campaign, it is useful to learn not only which ads led to purchases, but how much money was spent.

+To support this use case, we vie the Client's `alpha` value as its measurement and the `beta` value as the measurement's "weight".
+The range of valid values for `beta` are therefore determined by the FLP with which Mastic is instantiated.
+Concretely, validity of `beta` is expressed a validity circuit ({{Section 7.3.2 of !VDAF}}).

 > NOTE to be specified in full detail.
+For an end-to-end example, see
+> `example_weighted_heavy_hitters_mode()` in the reference implementation.

 ## Aggregation by Labels {#aggregation-by-labels}